-Bringing biology into our completely impartial approach allowed us to identify a number of parameters.
+Bringing biology into our completely unbiased approach allowed us to identify a number of parameters.
 Among all, a small immune protein involved in age-related chronic systemic inflammation andaging cardiac.
 We now have the means to detect dysfunction and a course of intervention before full-blown disease occurs.

 The key to everything?
 It is called CXCL9

 The key to the team's discovery?
-It is called CXCL9.
+It's called CXCL9.
 It is a soluble chemokine that is called into action when lymphocytes are required at the site of an infection.
 Researchers have shown that CXCL9 regulates multiple genes implicated in inflammation and is involved in cellular senescence, vascular aging and adverse cardiac remodeling.
-The first author Nazi Sayed, explains that with this "clock" it is possible to determine the age of a person's immune system.
-A means of measuring her health, and also the time that separates her from the last trip.
+The first author Nazi Sayed, explains that with this “clock” it is possible to determine the age of a person's immune system.
+A means of measuring her health, and also the time that separates her from her last trip.

-On average, centenarians have an immune age of 40 years younger than what is considered 'normal'.
+On average, centenarians have an immune age 40 years younger than what is considered 'normal'.
 We have an outlier, a super healthy 105 year old man (living in Italy) who has the immune system of a 25 year old.

 David Furman commenting on the results of the study